txlyre/wunderwaffle/README.md

 3. Create a file «accs.txt»
 4. Fill it with accounts in format «login:password»(note that first line is master-account, but other are workers)
 5. Run «python wunderwaffle.py»
-6. Coins will be automatically mained by all workers and transfered to master
+6. Coins will be automatically mined by all workers and transfered to master